Understanding Dissociative Identity Disorder (DID): Causes and Symptoms

 Symptoms and diagnosis of DID

-The following are the common symptoms of dissociative identity disorder:
+The following are the dissociative identity disorder symptoms and characteristics:

 - Memory loss or problems